What are hemorrhoids?

 - Familial association: It can be easily explained with shared habits that can result in hemorrhoids or the same diet in a family that predisposes an individual to hemorrhoids.

 - Higher socioeconomic status: According to a study conducted in 2019 in India, approximately 37.2% of affected individuals were of higher socioeconomic status

 - Spinal cord injury

-- Colorectal surgery, resulting in iatrogenic damage to rectal muscle.
+- Colorectal surgery, resulting in iatrogenic damage to the rectal muscle.